Hanabi-Live/hanabi-live/docs/SECURITY.md

 ### Staff

 I am the only administrator for the website.
 This means that only I have the ability to mute users, ban users, and so forth.
-Furthermore, only I have access to the VPS and the underlying data associated with the server.

 In the [Hanabi Discord server](https://discord.gg/FADvkJp), any user with a "1+ Years Experience" role is considered a Discord administrator, and has the ability to delete messages, ban users, and so forth (in the Discord).